agodwinp/linux-server-config/README.md

 Finally, start the firewall.

 > **Warning**: When changing the SSH port, make sure that the firewall is open for port 2200 first, otherwise you will be locked out of the server.
 When you change the SSH port, the instance will no longer be accessible through the web app `Connect using SSH` button.
-Instructions on how to connection through a temrinal window are provided below.
+Instructions on how to connect through a temrinal window are provided later.

     $ sudo ufw enable

-Once again return to the your Lightsail instance, navigate to the `Networking` tab and as before you should see that the instance accepts connections on port `22`, `80` and `2200`.
-We need to remove the connection for `22` and add a connection for **NTP** on port `123`.
-Click on `Edit rules`, delete the connection on port `22` and add a connection with the following settings.

-    Application: Custom
-    Protocol: TCP
-    Port range: 123

-Finally, reboot the instance by clicking on `Reboot`.

-#### Users
+### 3. Create 'grader' user and grant access

-Create a new user called `grader`
+Whilst still logged in via SSH within your browser, we need to create a new user called `grader`.

     $ sudo adduser grader

 Enter a password, but we will disable this later.
 You can hit enter when prompted to fill in more information, or feel free to fill in the details (Full name, Room number, Work phone, Home phone, Other).

-Make `grader` a sudoer.
-Copy existing sudoers.d file as grader.
+Next we need to make `grader` a sudoer.
+To do this, we can copy the existing `sudoers.d` file as `grader`.

     $ sudo cp /etc/sudoers.d/90-cloud-init-users /etc/sudoers.d/grader

-Give read and write permissions to root for this user.
+Now give read and write permissions to root for this user.

     $ sudo chmod 600 /etc/sudoers.d/grader

-Edit the `grader` file in sudoers.d
+The final thing is to edit the `grader` file in sudoers.d, all that needs to be changed is `ubuntu ALL=(ALL) NOPASSWD:ALL` to `grader ALL=(ALL) NOPASSWD:ALL`.

     $ sudo nano /etc/sudoers.d/grader

-Change `ubuntu ALL=(ALL) NOPASSWD:ALL` to `grader ALL=(ALL) NOPASSWD:ALL`

-#### Public/Private Key
+#### 4. Public/Private Key

-Log in again as ubuntu

-    $ ssh ubuntu@35.178.22.227 -p 2200

-Switch user to `grader`.
+You should be still logged in as `ubuntu` within the instance.
+Now that we have created another user `grader`, let's switch user to `grader`.

     $ su - grader